jackn11/epigenome-foundation-models-bench/README.md

 Both EpiAgent and ChromFound require a unique set of dependencies.
 We advise you to create two separate `conda` environments as shown in the steps below.

-We have tested the installation with
+We have tested the installation with Python 3.10.19.
-- Python 3.10.19
-- CUDA Toolkit 12.1.1 (for GPU support)

-###EpiAgent environment preparation
+### EpiAgent environment preparation

 Note: please use the combination of `conda` and `pip` installs as shown below, other combinations are not guaranteed to work.